aasisodiya/nodejs/notes/README.md

 Ex. module.exports.fname = fname;
 - Every JS file is a module and every function defined is private by default

-Object Constrcutor is a function that initialise a object
+Object Constructor is a function that initialize a object

 Difference Between Package and Modules

 - Package is something that is identified by package.json file
 - Package can contain one or more module
-- Any module you want to contributr on npm you have to add package.json file
+- Any module you want to contributor on npm you have to add package.json file

 Popular **NPM Packages**